jimahlstrom/HL2IOBoard/README.md

 # IO Board for the Hermes Lite 2 by N2ADR
-**August 11, 2023**
+**August 20, 2023**

 **Please click the left button "-  ----" above for a navigation menu.**

-**This documentation is preliminary, and may change based on input from the HL2 community.
+**Register names are now fixed, but there may be additions.
 Further documentation is coming, stay tuned.
 Please provide feedback, especially if you see a problem.**

 This project is a 5 by 10 cm printed circuit board and related firmware.
 The board mounts above the N2ADR filter board in the same box as the Hermes Lite 2.
 The PC running the SDR software sends the transmit frequency to the board.
 The microcontroller on the board then uses the board's switches to control an amplifier, switch antenns or transverters, etc. There are a variety of IO resources available and there will be different microcontroller software for each application.
 The IO board is meant to be a general purpose solution to control hardware attached to the HL2.